Mother's Day Sale - Get $25 off

 Oops!
 Something went wrong while submitting the form.

-If you are on too much thyroid medication, your thyroid-stimulating hormone (TSH) test will likely be on the lower end of the reference range.
-Your doctor may also check your T4 and T3 levels.
-If these are on the upper end of the reference range, that may also indicate overmedication.
+If you are experiencing thyroid overmedication, your TSH test will likely be on the lower end of the reference range, with T4 and T3 levels on the upper end of the reference range.

-It is also helpful to track your symptoms to have a log of what you are experiencing and what time of day.
-This information helps your doctor assess factors that cause dosage or absorption issues that may not show up in your blood work.
+It is also helpful to track your symptoms to log what you are experiencing and what time of day.
+This information helps your provider assess factors such as absorption issues that may not appear in your blood work.
+As mentioned above, tell your provider if you start or stop any supplements or medications or have missed many doses in a row.

 Dealing with Hypothyroidism?
 Video chat with a thyroid doctor